X-PATHOLOGY

 The Engineering Journey

 Building a reliable medical AI requires rigorous iteration.
-X-Pathology has evolved through three major architectural versions — from a binary VGG16 baseline to a 9-class temperature-calibrated EfficientNetB1 Colon Specialist with external holdout validation.
+X-Pathology has evolved through four major architectural versions — from a binary VGG16 baseline to a multi-specialist platform with temperature-calibrated CNN models for both colorectal histopathology and brain tumor MRI classification, each with Grad-CAM explainability and Gemini-powered dual-persona reporting.

 0